Trzyna.info : : Personal website of Thaddeus C. (Ted) Trzyna

 Many kinds of indoor traps are available.
 A local expert suggested the kind that plug in to an electrical outlet, use ultraviolet light, and have sticky boards to catch the flying mosquitoes attracted to the light.
 I'm trying them out.
 Let me know if you have other suggestions, tedtrzyna@gmail.com.

-In small outdoor areas such as patios, Consumer Reports found that an oscillating pedestal fan was very effective in controlling mosquitoes because "it makes it more difficult for them to fly against the steady breeze, and also helps disperse the carbon dioxide we emit when we breathe -- a good thing because mosquitoes use carbon dioxide as a guide to finding humans when they’re looking to feed."
+USE ELECTRIC FANS ON PATIOS In small areas such as patios, Consumer Reports found that an oscillating pedestal fan was very effective in controlling mosquitoes because "it makes it more difficult for them to fly against the steady breeze, and also helps disperse the carbon dioxide we emit when we breathe -- a good thing because mosquitoes use carbon dioxide as a guide to finding humans when they’re looking to feed."

 DON'T USE METHODS THAT CAN GIVE YOU A FALSE SENSE OF SECURITY